sftpplus/sftpplus-docs/src/doc_source/events/events.rst

   :group_names: List with name of the group/role associated to this account.
 (Since 4.16.0)

+  :ignored_groups: Human readable description of the groups or roles not associated with the account due to source IP.
+(Since 4.22.0)

   :method_name: Name of the method used for authentication.